oskariorg/oskari-frontend/api/mapping/mapmodule/request/addfeaturestomaprequest.md

 ## Description

-Adds vector features to the map or updates the features.
+Adds vector features to the map or updates existing features.

 The request takes two parameters.
-The first describes the features and second is for options.
+The first describes the features.
 When updating existing features on map, the first parameter is an object containing feature attributes that are used for feature matching.

-Options are same on both cases.
+The second parameter is for options which are the same in both cases.

 ### Adding features to map

-The geometry must be provided either as a WKT-string or a GeoJSON - object.
+The first parameter, geometry must be provided either as a WKT-string or a GeoJSON - object.
 Request creates a new feature layer if any layer with given layer id doesn't exist.
 Optionally, also additional layer control options such as features' style can be provided in a JSON-object.

 Recommendable practice is to prepare a layer with [VectorLayerRequest](/api/requests/#unreleased/mapping/mapmodule/request/vectorlayerrequest.md) before adding features.

 WKT
 ```javascript